ZissisM/EnergyCrisis/README.md

 **Main Text Figures**

- * Fig1.do: Generates Figure 1 (3 Panels) using the datasets in *Other datasets*.
+ * Fig1.do: Generates Figure 1 (3 Panels) using the datasets in *Other datasets*.[^1]

  * HourlyEstimates.do: Generates vulnerability metrics and creates dataset with all countries (see *combined* datasets).
 Simply changing the initial regression specficiation can yield different vulnerability estimates.
 It uses the *country* datasets.
-Used to generate Figures 4, Panel B of Figure 5, EDF4-6, and SI Map Figures (S1-S6) [^1].
+Used to generate Figures 4, Panel B of Figure 5, EDF4-6, and SI Map Figures (S1-S6) [^2].

  * Fig5.do: Generates Panel C,D,E of Figure 5.
 Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets.